collective/volto-dropdownmenu/README.md

 ### Navigation roots

-By default, navigations roots are clickable, but there's the possibility to make them not clickable.
+By default, navigation roots are clickable, but there's the possibility to make them not clickable.
-Enabling the field 'clickableNavigationRoots' in volto-dropdownmenu config, a field appears in configuration form and let editor to decide if make navigation roots clickable or not.
+Enabling the field 'clickableNavigationRoots' in ``volto-dropdownmenu`` config, a field appears in configuration form and let editor to decide if make navigation roots clickable or not.

 ```json
   config.settings["volto-dropdownmenu"] = {